P. L. Light Systems Expert Articles: What is the Difference Between Metal Halide and Ceramic Metal Halide Grow Lights?

 Which should I use?

 One thing to make clear is you cannot simply replace an MH lamp fixture with a CMH lamp.
-CMH lamps require a specific ballast for ignition, and is why we offer our 315W NXT-LP CMH as a stand alone luminaire.
+CMH lamps require a specific ballast for ignition.
+This is why we offer our 315W NXT-LP CMH as a stand-alone luminaire.
 That could be a disadvantage to you if you are looking at using the same growing space for both vegetative and flowering cycles.
 In this case, MH lamps would be your best option as they can be housed with the same ballast as HPS lamps.

-However, if you have separate vegetative and flowering rooms, or are growing solely greens or herbs, CMH lamps will make more sense.
-Having a lower wattage than MH lamps, means that you can achieve greater energy and space efficiencies since you can mount the lights close to the crop.
-In addition, because of their design, you will require less frequent re-lamping than with MH lamps.
+However, if you have separate vegetative and flowering rooms or are growing solely greens or herbs, CMH lamps will make more sense.
+A lower wattage than MH lamps means you can achieve greater energy and space efficiencies because you can mount the lights close to the crop.
+In addition, because of their design, you will require less frequent re-lamping.
 You will also have greater spectral efficiencies with more wattage of electricity available in the PAR wavelengths for growing.
-If CMH lamps have caught your attention, check out our latest 315W NXT-LP CMH luminaire and don’t miss our grower feature on Aqua Greens who use our legacy HSE Daylight luminaires with CMH lamps to grow high quality leafy greens.
+If CMH lamps have caught your attention, check out our latest 315W NXT-LP CMH luminaire.
+Don’t miss our grower feature on Aqua Greens who use our legacy HSE Daylight luminaires with CMH lamps to grow high-quality leafy greens.